Last-Men-Standing/blueview-service/README.md

 ## Installation Instructions

 Clone the repository in the desired directory.
-Once cloned, run the following command in the root of the directory to install the required dependencies.
+Once cloned, enter the project directory and run the following command to install the required dependencies.
 ```bash
 npm install
 ```